Chapati (Aashirvaad) (1 Serving) and Mushroom Curry (1 Cup)

 Stay Hydrated

-Keep track of your blood sugar levels before and after meals to understand how different foods affect you, allowing you to make informed adjustments.
+Keep track of your blood sugar levels to understand how different foods affect you individually, and adjust your meal components accordingly for better control.

 metabolic